Carbon Removal System

 How does it work?

 The complete ECOERA Millennium(TM) Carbon Removal system provides for a method of decreasing atmospheric CO2 and constitutes an easily quantifiable way of measuring CO2 sequestration, thereby creating a market for carbon removal.
-The biochar carbon has stability beyond 1000 years.
-The O/Corg ratio is at 0,042 which is scientific proof that the sequestered carbon in the biochar has half-life of beyond 1000 years.
-H/Corg ratio is 0,21
+The biochar carbon has stability where 90% of the carbon remain at 800 years.
+The O/Corg ratio is at 0,042 which is scientific proof that the sequestered carbon in the biochar has half-life of beyond 5000 years.
+H/Corg ratio is 0,21.
+The biochar is produced in Hammenhög, in South Sweden.
+The facility is the largest biochar operation in the EU and is based on spearhead systems from German pyrolysis technology manufacturer PYREG GmbH.